dlyn1110/vintage_collector/NOTES.md

 todo for: 4/10

-Need to find where signin info is being stored via pry or irb becuae when going to login it is not bringing to users homepage
+Need to find where signin info is being stored via pry or irb because when going to login it is not bringing to users homepage